afembook/forty-jekyll-theme/Stalls.md

 ## Footprint Workers Co-operative
 Footprint is a worker co-operative based at Cornerstone Resource Centre, Chapeltown, Leeds.
 We print booklets, zines, leaflets, stickers, newsletters, fliers, books, CD wallets and that sort of gubbins.

-## Info44
-Info44 is an anarchist bookstore, providing Stockholm with books, zines, and other relevant food for thought.

 ## IWW
 We are the Edinburgh branch of the Industrial Workers of the World, a radical bottom-up union, without paid officials and controlled by its members.